mikko-apo/ki-flow/docs/backlog.md

 ** should load scripts and execute them in separate processes
 * action logs
 * version license summary
+* renderElements - fix for multi-dest, now uses hardcoded element from dest[0]
+* optimize static file serving, headers and compress static files with gz and store to cache
+* assertElements - functions

 # Future releases